Category filter

 You can define the exact time when the action will be executed on the device.

 1. Initiate: You can configure the action initiation frequency.
-Choose between two options: Once or Repeat on a set schedule.
+Choose between three options: Once, ASAP (instant action triggering will happen), Once or Repeat on a set schedule.

 2. Scheduled Date: Set the action initiation date in MM/DD/YYYY format (for the Once option).